SCIE4481 Good, Bogus and Corrupted Science

 - some background knowledge in research methods and design

 at least some experience in research, since this unit uses this knowledge to inform the many flaws associated with bogus and corrupted science

 - Contact hours

-- seminars: 2 hours per week for 13 weeks—theory is provided by the unit coordinators and guest speakers; tutorials: 1 hour per week for 13 weeks—students present cases of bogus and corrupted science in classes, discuss further the material covered in the seminars, and are asked to support their learning with examples of their choice, thus guaranteeing a multidisciplinary flavour to this unit.
-The advanced academic training and research experience required of the postgraduate and honours students attending this unit provide the grounds for scholarly and informed discussions during the tutorials.
+- seminars: 2 hours per week for 13 weeks—theory is provided by the unit coordinators and guest speakers; Practical Classes: 1 hour per week for 13 weeks—students present cases of bogus and corrupted science in classes, discuss further the material covered in the seminars, and are asked to support their learning with examples of their choice, thus guaranteeing a multidisciplinary flavour to this unit.
+The advanced academic training and research experience required of the postgraduate and honours students attending this unit provide the grounds for scholarly and informed discussions during the Practical Classes.

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.

 - All students are responsible for identifying when they need assistance to improve their academic learning, research, English language and numeracy skills; seeking out the services and resources available to help them; and applying what they learn.
 Students are encouraged to register for free online support through GETSmart; to help themselves to the extensive range of resources on UWA's STUDYSmarter website; and to participate in WRITESmart and (ma+hs)Smart drop-ins and workshops.